My review of Zombie Economics by John Quggin

-Great chapter title full of economic jargon but the theory does not hold.
-Basically an academic argument that was around in the 1980s when I was at the University studying economics, that micro economics was what is important.
+Great chapter title full of economic jargon, but the theory does not hold.
+Basically, an academic argument that was around in the 1980s when I was at the University studying economics, that microeconomics was what is important.

 The Global Financial Crisis – The obvious criterion of success or failure for a macroeconomic theoretical framework is that it should provide the basis for predicting, understanding, and responding to macroeconomic crises.
-If that criterion is applied to the current crisis, the DSGE approach to macroeconomics has been a near total failure. – ( Zombie Economics by John Quiggin page 127).
+If that criterion is applied to the current crisis, the DSGE approach to macroeconomics has been a near-total failure. – ( Zombie Economics by John Quiggin page 127).

 Reanimation” How Obama caused the Global Financial crisis – The crucial point in a good zombie movie is the moment when zombies who seem to have been blasted into the next world by the hero’s shotgun, pull themselves up from the ground and come shambling forward.
 In the writing of this book, that moment came for me when I read Casey Mulligan’s paper (2009) “Aggregate Implications of Labor Market Distortions: The Recession of 2008–9 and Beyond.”
-Looking at the way in which Real Business Cycle theorists have tried to write the Great Depression out of macroeconomic history, presenting it instead as a government induced dislocation of labor markets, it was obvious that, sooner or later, something similar would be attempted with the Global Financial Crisis.
-But Great Depression revisionism did not take hold until the Depression had faded out of living memory, to the point where hardly any economists who had actually experienced it were still active.
+Looking at the way in which Real Business Cycle theorists have tried to write the Great Depression out of macroeconomic history, presenting it instead as a government-induced dislocation of labor markets, it is evident that, sooner or later, something similar would be attempted with the Global Financial Crisis.
+But the Great Depression revisionism did not take hold until the Depression had faded out of living memory, to the point where hardly any economists who had experienced it were still active.
 (Zombie Economics by John Quiggin page 133).

 Efficient Market hypothesis

-It was not the fault of mismanagement of the Federal Reserve, it was that we have a Federal Reserve.
+It was not the fault of mismanagement of the Federal Reserve; it was that we have a Federal Reserve.

 My review of Zombie Economics by John Quiggin

 We should let the market’s work, even when they fail.
-They will fail when government is involved distorting something.
-For example, the Federal Reserve.
+They will fail when the government is involved in distorting something — for example, the Federal Reserve.
 Further correction should be to reduce the burden of government, not increase it.
-We have a big bailout party and this rewarded who?
+We have a big bailout party, and this rewarded who?
 No me, and now our children have to pay for it.